 The tutorial below sets a good example of an ideal Iron Golem farm:

-The Iron Golems are great for gaining Iron, but you need to tinker a few factors for them to shine.
-An Iron Golem farm is a great way of creating multitudes of Iron without any constant effort.
+The Iron Golems are great for gaining Iron, but you need to tinker with a few factors for them to shine.
+An Iron Golem farm is a great way of creating multitudes of Iron without constant effort.

 Iron is scarce in Minecraft; therefore, use the mentioned steps to gain as much as possible.
 Your friends might get a jumpscare after seeing the sheer amount of Iron at your disposal.

 Once you have built the groundwork for your farm, some mobs might spawn in the village and find their way into the grinder.
 Therefore, it is common to find Broken Arrows, Rotten Flesh, and other Golem materials.